melissasedgwick/roman_numerals/README.md

 # Roman Numerals

-This program takes in two Roman Numerals by user input, and returns the sum as a Roman Numeral.
+This program converts Roman numerals to integers and vice versa.
+Can add two Roman Numerals together.

 ## Getting started